python/cpython/Doc/reference/datamodel.rst

 * Nonempty *__slots__* does not work for classes derived from "variable-length" built-in types such as :class:`int`, :class:`bytes` and :class:`tuple`.

-* Any non-string iterable may be assigned to *__slots__*.
-Mappings may also be used; however, in the future, special meaning may be assigned to the values corresponding to each key.
+* Any non-string iterable of identifier strings may be assigned to *__slots__*.
+  In particular, mappings with identifier string keys may be used; however, in the future, special meaning may be assigned to the values corresponding to the keys.

 * *__class__* assignment works only if both classes have the same *__slots__*.